It’s simple. Children who can read proficiently by third grade will be more successful in school.

 “The personal involvement of reading with children not only encourages them, but will ultimately raise graduation rates in urban school districts.
 By directly helping these kids receive a high school education, you can help them change their lives and ultimately the community.”

-Lead to Read KC is dedicated to improving the basic literacy skills of children in our urban core.
-Launched in 2011, we connect nearly 1,100 elementary students with adult reading mentors in more than 50 urban classrooms across the metropolitan area each week.
+Lead to Read KC is dedicated to improving the social, emotional and reading skills of children in high-need schools.
+Launched in 2011, we connect 1,100 elementary students with volunteer Reading Mentors in more than 50 classrooms across the metropolitan area each week.